Izydorczak/Tidy-Data-Project/README.md

 I also renamed the columns in this data frame, now that each piece of data is a newly created mean.
 I used gsub to remove the () in the column names.
 I used the paste function to append each column name with sub-act-mean.

-Finally, I put the resulting data frame, called table_of_means, into a text file of the same name, but use the write.table function.
+Finally, I put the resulting data frame, called table_of_means, into a text file of the same name, by using the write.table function.

 References:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012